 Rootless 735 – Here, you play the 7th and 3rd, and use the 5th as the added note.
 When doing so, you are essentially playing the chord, 1-3-5-7, and just removing the root so that it’s smaller and more compact on the fretboard.

-Rhythms From Melody – One of the most important elements of inspiration when comping is the rhythm from the melody line, which you can hear in this section as all the comping phrases are based on the rhythm of the Satin Doll melody.
+Rhythms from the Melody – One of the most important elements of inspiration when comping is the rhythm from the melody line, which you can hear in this section as all the comping phrases are based on the rhythm of the Satin Doll melody.

 Lydsub – The Lydian Sub is a classic sounding comping device where you play a maj7#11 (the Lydian chord) shape from the b7 of any 7th chord.
 Essentially you are playing the Lydian chord from the underlying key over the V7 chord in the progression.

-Drop 2 – These chords are built with the root-position interval layout R-5-7-3 and creating the inversions from there.
+Drop 2 – These chords are built with the root-position interval layout 1-5-7-3 and creating the inversions from there.

-Now that you have a basic understanding of the various chords used in this study, you’re ready to dig into the full etude as you work on the song in your woodshedding.
+Now that you have a basic understanding of the various chords used in this study, you’re ready to dig into the full etude.

 Satin Doll Jazz Guitar Chord Study

-Since the song is 32 bars long, feel free to break up your practice sessions into 8-bar phrases, which you can then bring together and create the study as a whole from there.
+Since Satin Doll is 32 bars long, feel free to break up your practice sessions into 8-bar phrases, which you can then bring together and create the study as a whole from there.

 Also, go slow and use a metronome when first practicing this etude in order to ensure your rhythms are accurate and secure, as well as the chord shapes in this study.

 To help you practice this study, and work on your own comping ideas over this tune, here is a Satin Doll backing track using only the bass and drums so that you can jam along with this track in the practice room.